 Luxury Lodges in Queen Elizabeth National Park

 Queen Elizabeth National Park has some of the best luxury lodges in Uganda.
 The park is located in western Uganda on the border of Uganda and the Democratic Republic of Congo.
 This is also the second largest park in Uganda after Murchison Falls National Park.
-The park was formerly known as the Kazinga National Park and it was named after the visit of the Queen Elizabeth II of England in 1954.
-It was gazette in 1952 as a protection area.
+The park was formerly known as the Kazinga National Park, and it was named after the visit of Queen Elizabeth II of England in 1954.
+It was gazetted in 1952 as a protected area.
 Queen Elizabeth National Park is the most popular destination in Uganda and the second most visited park in Uganda.
-It is also among the savannah parks of Uganda.
-Additionally, this park is home to various Wildlife and landscape features and the equator crosses it.
+It is also among Uganda’s savannah parks.
+Additionally, this park is home to various Wildlife and landscape features, and the equator crosses it.
 One of the iconic wildlife species of the park is the rare tree-climbing lions found in the Ishasha Sector.

 What are the luxury lodges in Queen Elizabeth National Park?